-Construction has always been a favoured tool of the Chinese authorities to stimulate the economy - its development closely reflects that of GDP.
-After the Global Financial Crisis of 2008, a government stimulus package of RMB 4tn was used for ...READ MORE
+Construction has always been a favoured tool of the Chinese authorities for stimulating the economy and its development closely reflects that of GDP.
+The slowdown of China’s economy has resulted in more balanced growth of the sector during the ...READ MORE

 In Q2 2018, the continuity of financial deleveraging and trade frictions with the US moderated China’s GDP growth to 6.7% y/y from 6.8% y/y in the previous quarter.
 Due to robust transactions in central and western China, sales of commodity ...READ MORE

 Turkey’s construction sector has experienced rapid growth in recent years, driven by supportive government policy.
 The state has launched a series of large infrastructure projects and development programmes that have helped the industry become ...READ MORE

 The GVAs of the Philippines’ real estate and construction sectors grew steadily between 2013 and 2017, reaching PHP 1,941bn for Construction and PHP 2,085bn for Real Estate and Other Business Activities in the latter year.
 The good performance ...READ MORE

 The gross value added (GVA) of the Polish construction sector constituted 6.4% of GDP in 2016.
 Specialised construction activities accounted for 42.6% of the total construction output, followed by construction of buildings (33.2%) and civil ...READ MORE